How To Grade Writers and Editors

 What Does It Mean To Grade a Writer or Editor?

 After you submit your rating for that category, you’ll get another box with a different question/category to rate.
-There are currently four categories for both writers and editors, but these could always be changed or more could be added in the future.

 Once you’ve rated each category, you’ll see a final box that allows you to leave a comment.

 While you can leave a comment, the recipient won't see it unless they check their inbox in Dante.
 It’s best to leave all comments in the main comment section because they are sent to the writer or editor via email in their daily summary of comments from Dante.
 They can also access and review the comments anytime.

 These ratings help us collect information about the quality of work from writers and editors.
 We ask that you answer these questions as objectively as possible.

 There may be different surveys for various assignments, so read the questions carefully.
 In addition to the editors reviewing the writers they work with, QA members will review the editors based on how well they edited the content.

 These performance ratings are visible to everyone working on the assignment inside the Comments widget.
 No other Community members can see these ratings or overall ratings.

 How Can I Grade as Objectively as Possible?

 Ratings can sometimes be subjective.
 Here are a few factors to consider to make the grading process more straightforward: